 Kinds of adjusting entries:

 The number and variety of adjustments necessary at the end of an accounting period vary with the nature of the business.
-Most common adjustments related to expense and revenue are as follows:
+The most common adjustments related to expense and revenue are as follows: